sleede/fab-manager/README.md

 ## Setup a development environment

 In you intend to run fab-manager on your local machine to contribute to the project development, you can set it up with the following procedure.

 This procedure is not easy to follow so if you don't need to write some code for Fab-manager, please prefer the [docker-compose installation method](docker/README.md).

+Optionally, you can use a virtual development environment that relies on Vagrant and Virtual Box by following the [virtual machine instructions](doc/virtual-machine.md).

 <a name="general-guidelines"></a>
 ### General Guidelines